Rice–Eccles Stadium: Olympic Cauldron Park

 Immediately south of the stadium was the Salt Lake 2002 Olympic Cauldron Park, which contained a 2002 Winter Olympic museum, the Olympic cauldron, and other memorabilia from the games.
 Only the cauldron remains at the stadium today; the museum and other memorabilia have all since been removed.
 Hoberman Arch was located until its removal in October 2014.
 The cauldron has undergone refurbishment and was relocated to a new Olympic plaza at the Southwest corner outside the stadium, just west of the South Endzone expansion.

 Playing surface

-Since 2002, the playing field at Rice–Eccles Stadium has been FieldTurf, a next-generation infilled synthetic turf, which was most recently replaced in 2015.
+Since 2002, the playing field at Rice–Eccles Stadium has been FieldTurf.
+It was most recently replaced in 2015.

 When the stadium reopened in 1998, its surface was SportGrass, a hybrid of natural grass and artificial turf.
 Earlier, Rice Stadium had been among the first facilities to use SportGrass.
-A full natural grass was installed in 2000 for two seasons, then was covered by asphalt blacktop for the Opening and Closing Ceremonies of the 2002 Winter Olympics in February.
+A full natural grass was installed in 2000 for two seasons, then was covered by asphalt blacktop for the Opening and Closing Ceremonies of the 2002 Winter Olympics.

-It is the second-highest field in the Pac-12, about 700 ft lower than Colorado's Folsom Field in Boulder, and over 2000 ft above the third-highest, Washington State's Martin Stadium in Pullman.
+It was the second-highest field in the Pac-12, about 700 ft lower than Colorado's Folsom Field in Boulder, and over 2000 ft above the third-highest, Washington State's Martin Stadium in Pullman.
+After moving to the Big 12 Conference in 2024, Colorado and Utah again have the two highest fields in the conference.